sam-logik/github-logik-sample/README.md

 # Logik Version Control and Backup Example

-Example support for pulling and pushing of data to and from different Logik environments
+Example support for pulling and pushing of data to and from different Logik environments.
+This is provided as is, with no warranty or specifc support.

 - Blueprints